Last updated on March 26th, 2021.

 – Make a list of the activities you do on a regular basis.
 Next to each activity add a + or a – sign, according to whether each activity drains or uplift you.

 – Cut down on the activities with a – sign.
-And see how you can add more + activities to your list.
+And find ways to add more + activities to your list.

-If you’d like take your spring cleaning up a few notches, make sure to enroll in my 21 day stress-free living challenge.
-This challenge gives you tons of powerful easy-to-implement, bite-sized tips to get back in the sweet spot of your life and let go of what weights you down.
+If you’d like take your spring cleaning up a few notches, this 21 day stress-free living challenge will give you tons of powerful, easy-to-implement, bite-sized tips and strategies to spring-clean your mindset, strengthen your boundaries, let go of what weights you down so you can get back in the sweet spot of your life.

 If you’re an ambitious woman who feels that the demands of life are starting to take their toll on your balance, your well-being and your joy, this will give you a boost!Does your life need spring-cleaning?
 Find out now: Click To Tweet